·

 Uppababy Minu basically replaces the bulky umbrella stroller Uppababy G-Luxe.
 You can’t beat their customer service if something breaks and their free repair service in the US, Canada and UK.

-The fold is super easy, basically, it folds the same way as Cybex Eezy S Twist, but it can also stand on its own.
+The fold is super easy.
+It folds the same way as Cybex Eezy S Twist, but it can also stand on its own.

 Unfolding technically requires one hand, but you need to open a small lock on the side first, and for me it kept locking back unless I used both hands, unfortunately.